dawi/jsonhl/README.md

-# jsonhl
+## jsonhl

-Json syntax highlighting for terminal applications.
+Go library to colorize json output of terminal applications.

-## Fetaures
+## Features

-* small library
+* small and focused go library
-* that adds color to your json output
+* adds color to your json output
-* without changing its formatting
+* without changing the json formatting

 ## Usage